SWC-OSG-Workshop/2014-12-15-UChicago/intro.md

     we'll show you how to do that via grid computing.
 *   If you don't know what is open science grid, grid computing or distributed high through put computing, we'll show you what they are.

-### About Open Science Grid
+### About the Open Science Grid
 The OSG provides common service and support for resource providers and scientific institutions using a distributed fabric of high throughput computational services.
 The OSG does not own resources but provides software and services to users and resource providers alike to enable the opportunistic usage and sharing of resources.
-To find out more, please visit the [http://www.opensciencegrid.org/](Open Science Grid Organization).
+To find out more, please visit the [Open Science Grid](http://www.opensciencegrid.org/) consortium page.

 #### OSG Connect
-The [http://osgconnect.net](OSG Connect service) provides a login service to the Open Science Grid infrastructure.
-It includes a job submission server based on HTCondor, a local scratch data service [http://stash.osgcoonect.net](Stash), and is integrated with [http://www.globus.org](Globus).
-User documentation is available in the [http://https://confluence.grid.iu.edu/display/CON/Home]("ConnectBook").
+The [OSG Connect service](http://osgconnect.net) provides a login service to the Open Science Grid infrastructure.
+It includes a job submission server based on HTCondor, a local scratch data service [Stash](http://stash.osgcoonect.net), and is integrated with [http://www.globus.org](Globus).
+User documentation is available in the ["ConnectBook"](http://https://confluence.grid.iu.edu/display/CON/Home).

 ### About  Software Carpentry